SenseLogic/REMIX/README.md

 ### Arguments

-An argument with a file path extension is treated as an input file path.
+An argument is treated as an input file path if it ends with a file extension.

-The last argument with a file path extension is treated as an output file path.
+The last argument is treated as an output file path if it ends with a file extension.

-An argument with a role prefix is treated as follows :
+An argument starting with a role prefix is treated as follows :

 ```
 @:<non file path>